FranciscoMunguiaGaleano/CVLabFirmware/README.md

 This package contains all the low-level drivers necessrary to control all the bespoke labware used by CVLab

 ## Features
+- Carousels
+- pHmeter
-- AI Scientist
+- Pipette
-- rEasype
+- PLC
-- Teachpendant
+- Polisher
-- Workflow manager
+- Peristaltic pumps
 ## Quick start
 1. Use Arduino IDE to load the drivers in Arduino UNO 4rev wi-fi
 1. For the PLC use an Arduino Opta PLC with a mechanical switches extension.